rwblickhan/Project-Euler/README.md

 # Project-Euler
-These are some of my solutions to Project Euler problems in Java.
-Solutions in Python and Haskell will be committed later.
+These are some of my solutions to Project Euler problems, currently all in Java.